Los Angeles Bus Accident Lawyer

 When a sudden accident occurs, you can count on The Salamati Firm in Los Angeles to determine liability and safety issues.
 We help victims obtain compensation to cover medical bills and lost income, with additional payouts for pain and suffering.
 If you are a spouse or child who has lost a loved one in a bus crash, a Los Angeles personal injury attorney can help you seek a favorable settlement or jury award for lost income, loss of guidance, loss of companionship, funeral expenses, and lost income.

-The Los Angeles County Metropolitan Transit Authority (LACMTA) is a public entity subject to the California Tort Claims Act, which sets forth very particular procedural rules for filing a complaint.
+The Los Angeles County Metropolitan Transit Authority (MTA) is a public entity subject to the California Tort Claims Act, which sets forth very particular procedural rules for filing a complaint.
 In some cases, you may have as little as six months to initiate your claim to compensation, so it is important to act as soon as possible to preserve your legal rights.

 Call to speak with Los Angeles bus accident attorney Sean F. Salamati today.

-Los Angeles MTA bus accident
+Los Angeles MTA Bus Accidents

 Contributing factors to a Los Angeles MTA bus accident often include: